voronianski/simon-le-bottle/GUIDE.md

 Now you're ready to go to Facebook developers panel, create or use existing app (and page) and setup its' webhooks.
 [Please follow the steps from official quickstart guide](https://developers.facebook.com/docs/messenger-platform/quickstart).
 You don't need the code but other steps are necessary.

 Your webhook url will look like `https://YOUR_GENERATED_URL.now.sh/webhook`.
+Please use verify token from [step 2](https://github.com/voronianski/simon-le-bottle/blob/master/GUIDE.md#2-create-verify-token).

 ![](https://scontent-frt3-1.xx.fbcdn.net/t39.2178-6/12057143_211110782612505_894181129_n.png)